Neutrino phenomenology in the flavored NMSSM without domain wall problems: Phenomenological implications

-Notice that the intervals of the lightest neutrino masses are approximately consistent with ones obtained in figure \ref{f6} showing the absolute neutrino masses as a function of the lightest one.
-Although the obtained intervals of $m_{\nu _{e}}$ are compatible with current data, the anticipated future sensitivity from Project 8 experiment is as low as $0.04$ $\mathrm{eV}$ \cite{R53}, which means that if no signal is observed around this value in the future there is a good chance to exclude the inverted mass hierarchy (the smallest value of $m_{\nu _{e}}$ in our model is $0.0554$).
+Although the obtained intervals of $m_{\nu _{e}}$ are compatible with current data, the anticipated future sensitivity from Project 8 experiment is as low as $0.04$ $\mathrm{eV}$ \cite{R53}, which means that if no signal is observed around this value in the future there is a good chance to exclude the inverted mass hierarchy (the smallest value of $m_{\nu _{e}}$ in our model is $0.0554$ $\mathrm{eV}$).

-$\left( ii\right) $\emph{\ Neutrinoless Double Beta Decay:} The most sensitive probe of the Majorana nature of neutrinos is provided by the neutrinoless double beta decay experiments $\left( 0\nu \beta \beta \right) $ which would also provide a measurement of the absolute neutrino mass scale if it were observed.
-Furthermore, since the lepton number $L$ is violated in $0\nu \beta \beta $ processes, its discovery would provide a theoretical evidence of physics beyond the SM---which conserves $L$---and would also provide a sign of the seesaw mechanisms which imply the existence of a Majorana neutrino mass terms that violates $L$.
-The decay rate\ of $0\nu \beta \beta $\ is proportional to the squared of the effective Majorana mass $\left\vert m_{ee}\right\vert $ defined as $\left\vert m_{ee}\right\vert =\left\vert \sum_{i}U_{ei}^{2}m_{i}\right\vert $ where $m_{i}$ and $U_{ei}$ are as defined in the case of the effective electron mass $m_{\nu _{e}}$.
+\textbf{(ii)}\emph{\ Neutrinoless double beta decay:} The most sensitive probe of the Majorana nature of neutrinos is provided by the neutrinoless double beta decay experiments $\left( 0\nu \beta \beta \right) $ which would also provide a measurement of the absolute neutrino mass scale if it were observed.
+Furthermore, since the lepton number $L$ is violated in $0\nu \beta \beta $ processes, its discovery would provide a theoretical evidence of physics beyond the SM---which conserves $L$---and would also provide a sign of the seesaw mechanisms which imply the existence of a Majorana neutrino mass term that violates $L$.
+The decay rate\ of $0\nu \beta \beta $ \ is proportional to the square of the effective Majorana mass $\left\vert m_{ee}\right\vert $ defined as $\left\vert m_{ee}\right\vert =\left\vert \sum_{i}U_{ei}^{2}m_{i}\right\vert $ where $m_{i}$ and $U_{ei}$ are as defined in the case of the effective electron mass $m_{\nu _{e}}$.